strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

    - Click the [+] button to add a new field.
    - Click the [x] button to remove a field.
    - Click the [::] button and drag and drop it to the place you want it to be displayed amond the other fields.
+   - Click the name of the field to edit the label and/or enable or disable sort on that field.
 5. Click on the **Save** button.

 ::: tip 💡 TIP